frida/frida-website/_i18n/en/_docs/stalker.md

 As we can see, we are going to return to an address passed in a register.
 Typically, we can predict the register value and where we will return to, as the compiler will emit assembly code so that the register is set to the address of the instruction immediately following the call which got us there.
-As we instrument the block following a call instruction when we encounter the call, and we store the addresses of both the original block following the call and its instrumented copy in the `GumExecFrame` structure we can simply virtualize our return instruction by replacing it with instructions which simply branch to the instrumented block.
-We don't need to re-enter the stalker engine each time we see a return instruction and get a nice performance boost.
+After emitting an instrumented call, we emit directly after a little landing pad which will call back into Stalker to instrument the next block.
+This landing pad can later be backpatched (if the conditions are right) to avoid re-entering Stalker altogether.
+We store the addresses of both the original block following the call and this landing pad in the `GumExecFrame` structure, so we can simply virtualize our return instruction by replacing it with instructions which simply branch to this landing pad.
+We don't need to re-enter the Stalker engine each time we see a return instruction and get a nice performance boost.
 Simple!

+However, we must bear in mind that not all calls will result in a return.
+A common technique for hostile or specialize code is to make a call in order to use the `LR` to determine the current position of the instruction pointer.
+This value may then be used for introspection purposes (e.g. to validate code to detect modification, to decrypt or unscramble code etc).

-However, remember that the user can use a custom transform to modify instructions as they see fit, they can insert instructions which modify register values, or perhaps a callout function which is passed the context structure which allows them to modify register values as they like.
+Also, remember that the user can use a custom transform to modify instructions as they see fit, they can insert instructions which modify register values, or perhaps a callout function which is passed the context structure which allows them to modify register values as they like.
 Now consider what if